Phylotypic stage: Support for early conservation (funnel) model

 Recent molecular data also provide support for the early conservation model.
 For example, Piasecka et al. re-analyzed the zebrafish dataset published by Domazet-Lošo and Tautz.
 They found that applying a log-transformation to the gene expression data changed the results to support highest conservation in early development.
-Further, after clustering the zebrafish gene expression data into “transcription modules” reflecting each stage of development, they found multiple lines of evidence supporting the early conservation model (gene sequence, age, gene family size, and expression conservation) while only the analysis of gene regulatory regions supported the hourglass model.
+Further, after clustering the zebrafish gene expression data into "transcription modules" reflecting each stage of development, they found multiple lines of evidence supporting the early conservation model (gene sequence, age, gene family size, and expression conservation) while only the analysis of gene regulatory regions supported the hourglass model.

 One hypothesis for the evolutionary conservation during the phylotypic period is that it is a period characterized by a high level of interactions as the body plan is being established.
 In zebrafish, the interconnectivity of proteins over developmental time was found to be highest in early development, supporting the early conservation model.
 Another way to examine the point in development at which developmental constraints are the strongest is through experimental gene loss, because the removal of a gene should be more deleterious when it is expressed at a developmental stage with stronger evolutionary constraints.
 Gene knockout experiments from mice and zebrafish demonstrated that the ratio of essential genes to non-essential genes decreases over developmental time, suggesting that there are stronger constraints in early development that are relaxed over time.
 Despite increasing evidence supporting the hourglass model, identifying the point in development that is most conserved among species with a phylum (the phylotypic period) is a controversy in the field of developmental biology.

 Intra-phylum vs. inter-phylum phylotypic period

 The phylotypic period is defined as a period of maximal similarity between species within a phylum, but a recent study compared the phylotypic period across different phyla to examine whether the same conserved periods during development have been maintained across deeper phylogenetic relationships.
 Levin et al. compared the developmental gene expression patterns among ten individuals from ten different animal phyla and found evidence for an inverse hourglass model of gene expression divergence among different phyla.
 This inverse hourglass model reflects the observation that gene expression was significantly more divergent among species at the mid-developmental transition, while gene expression was more conserved in early and late stages of development.
-While this intriguing pattern could have implications for our definition of a phylum, a follow-up paper argued that there are a few methodical issues that must be addressed to test the hypothesis that the timing of developmental constraints are different among phyla compared to within a phylum.
+While this intriguing pattern could have implications for the definition of a phylum, a follow-up paper argued that there are a few methodical issues that must be addressed to test the hypothesis that the timing of developmental constraints are different among phyla compared to within a phylum.
 First, the comparison of a single representative of ten different phyla could reflect differences between phyla as well as the deeper or shallower phylogenetic branches that fall between those ten individuals, so greater sampling within each phyla is necessary.
 Second, pairwise comparisons treat each of the ten species as independent observations, but some species are more closely related than others.